FlexNetOS/ark-os-noa/data_architecture_autonomous_intelligence.md

-﻿Ark AI NOA - Data Architecture & Autonomous Intelligence
+# Ark AI NOA – Data Architecture & Autonomous Intelligence
-Data Architecture

 Internal-First Philosophy: Ark AI NOA is built on an internal-first data philosophy.
 All critical data and artifacts remain inside the trust boundary of the system's private infrastructure[1].
 This means the platform avoids external dependencies for storage and